What is a work rating?

 - you’re exposed to unusual workplace hazards (some examples of unusual work hazards include working underground, working underwater, working at heights or working in the air).

 Your category work rating will be Blue Collar if that’s what your AustralianSuper Select employer has arranged.
 It will apply to you while you’re employed by your AustralianSuper Select employer.
+You can’t change a category work rating.

 -